microsoft/windows-ai-studio-templates/model_lab_configs/huggingface/microsoft/Phi-3.5-mini-instruct/1/README.md

 ✅ Optimized model saved in: `models/phi3_5`

-> ⚠️ If optimization fails due to out of memory, please remove `calibration_providers` on config file.
+> ⚠️ If optimization fails due to out of memory, please remove `calibration_providers` in config file.

 > ⚠️ If optimization fails during context binary generation, rerun the command.
 The process will resume from the last completed step.